 ...What I am refering to here is the acoustical matching of the tap tone of the neck wood with that of the fingerboard at their junction (glue line).

-...Remember that first the fingerboard is shaped in such a was as to produce a constant tone all over the top surface of the fingerboard OF 176 hz.
-This means that the side tone will also be consistant all along its edges, at 198 HZ.
+...Remember that first the fingerboard is shaped in such a was as to produce a constant tone all over the top surface of the fingerboard of 188 hz.
+This means that the side tone will also be consistant all along its edges, at 188 HZ.

 ...
-By tapping the wood of the neck just below the glue line of the fingerboard and comparing this tap tone with the side of the fingerboard we can determine if they are the same of if the neck shape needs to be adjusted to make this acoustical junction match.
+By tapping the wood of the neck just below the glue line of the fingerboard and comparing this tap tone with the side of the fingerboard we can determine if they are in harmony, and if the neck shape needs to be adjusted to make this acoustical match.

 ...Tap with the edge of the wood (unsharpened) end of our low-toned tapping pencil just above the glue line on the side of the fingerboard and then immediately just the other side of the glue junction on the neck wood.
 The fingerboard tone is fixed (once it is adjusted to be even all over) and is not to be changed anymore, so all the changes will be make to the neck shape to make the neck wood side tap tone at the glue joint match the fingerboard side tap tone.